Schmoho/brochado-lab-pipeline-tool/README.md

 ## Development

 The project has two parts, backend and frontend.
+A significant portion of code that is in principle independent of this project is in [common](src/common/schmoho), frontend components that might be useful in other contexts are in [components](src/frontend/schmoho/components).

 The two parts use different tools for building and compilation, and are therefore discussed separately.